 What Is Asbestos Used For?

-Asbestos is still used today in products such as gaskets and brake pads for its friction control.
-While most uses of asbestos have been phased out today, it was a very popular additive in many textiles and building products to increase their strength and fire resistance.
+Asbestos is found in imported products, such as gaskets and brake pads, for its friction control.
+Most uses of asbestos in the U.S. have been phased out.
+It was a very popular additive in many textiles and building products to increase strength and fire resistance.

-The widespread use of asbestos in fireproofing and insulation materials made it part of the military’s shipbuilding boom in the 20th century.
+Asbestos was used in fireproofing and insulation.
+It was part of the military’s shipbuilding boom in the 20th century.
 This was a common source of asbestos exposure for veterans.

 Why Asbestos Was Used